 A fuel break around structures need not be a "clear cut" zone.
-By breaking up fuel continuity a fuel break can have the appearance of a nicely landscaped lot.
-We have numerous examples of homes where defensible space has been created.
+By breaking up fuel continuity a fuel break can have the appearance

-The threat from wildfire is a very real one.
-It is not a matter of "if" but "when".
+The threat from wildfire is a very real one. it is not a matter of "if" but "when".
 In recent years several wildfires have occurred adjacent to the proposed development.
 The loss of structures was narrowly averted on each occasion only by the rapid mobilization of large amounts or apparatus in addition to those from the nearby fire station.
 This can not always be expected during times of high fire activity.

-Wildlife Management and Enhancement Plan In reviewing the Wildlife plan I noticed the anticipated use of prescribed fire.
-The use of this tool can be beneficial but must be used with caution and in accordance with existing state statutes.
-Our division can offer assistance in the planning and execution of prescribed fires.
-We are also the agency responsible for issuance of required burning permits.
+Wildlife Management and Enhancement plan In reviewing the wildlife plan I noticed the anticipated use of prescribed fire.
+The use of this tool can be beneficial but must be used with caution and in accordance with existing state execution of prescribed fires.
+We are also the agency responsible for Issuance of required burning permits.

 The plan also mentions manipulation of existing oak and aspen forest resources to enhance wildlife values.
-It is strongly recommended that the decision to undertake thinning activities is based on analysis of inventory data.
-This is another area the division can provide assistance.
+It is strongly recommended that the decision to undertake thinning activities is division can provide assistance.
 We also administer a cost share program entitled the Stewardship Incentives Program.
-The proposed wildlife preserve could be eligible for assistance through this
+The proposed program.